yingliu1206/spam_detection/README.md

 |base + has_phone_number               | messages’ tfidf weight and has phone number or not            |
 |base + has_currency_symbol               | messages’ tfidf weight and has currency symbols or not         |
 |   all_in                                      |    all of the features            |

+## Model Selection -- Multinomial Naive Bayes
+Multinomial Naïve Bayes algorithm will be used for learning and classification of messages as spam and ham.
+Why Multinomial Naive Bayes classifier algorithm is a good choice for spam filtering?

+* Bayes theorem has strong independence property and it gives the probability of an event based on the prior knowledge of a related event.

+* Multinomial  Naive Bayes model: a document can be represented by a feature vector with integer elements whose value is the frequency of that word in the document.
+The document feature vectors capture the frequency of words, not just their presence or absence.

+Finally, accuracy, precision, recall, F1-score, and support cases (how many cases supported that classification) will be used to evaluate the model performance.

 ## Results